 Overview

 Vehicle-to-everything (V2X) collaborative perception has emerged as a promising solution to address the limitations of single-vehicle perception systems.
 However, existing V2X datasets are limited in scope, diversity, and quality.
-To address these gaps, we present Mixed Signals, a comprehensive V2X dataset featuring 45.1k point clouds and 240.6k bounding boxes collected from three connected autonomous vehicles (CAVs) equipped with two different types of LiDAR sensors, plus a roadside unit with dual LiDARs.
-Our dataset provides precisely aligned point clouds and bounding box annotations across 10 classes, ensuring reliable data for perception training.
-We provide detailed statistical analysis on the quality of our dataset and extensively benchmark existing V2X methods on it.
-Mixed Signals is ready-to-use, making it one of the highest quality, large-scale datasets publicly available for V2X perception research.
-Details coming soon!
+To address these gaps, we present Mixed Signals, a comprehensive V2X dataset featuring 45.1k point clouds and 240.6k bounding boxes collected from three connected autonomous vehicles (CAVs) equipped with two different configurations of LiDAR sensors, plus a roadside unit with dual LiDARs.

 Geographic Location